 Natural lighting will have a significant effect on how a colour will look in a room, and your shade could end up looking vastly different to how it appeared in the shop.
 For this reason, it is best to view your paint outdoors and always take home a tester pot to view it in your planned room.

 It is not just the amount of light you need to think about, but also the direction of natural light.
-For example, northern light has a cooling effect on most colours, so if your room is north facing, cream and neutral shades are better than pure white to avoid a cold, clinical look.
+For example, northern light has a cooling effect on most colours, so if you are working with a north-facing living room, cream and neutral shades are better than pure white to avoid a cold, clinical look.
 Again, any mid-darker hues will help to warm an otherwise cool room.

 Adored around the world, from the Victorian era to the present day, red is always warm and welcoming.
 It is also the most powerful of colours.
 Painting a room in red is not, however, for the faint-hearted.

 Strong reds are very well suited to dining rooms because they add drama and weight – they have a robust intensity and produce stimulating, powerful rooms that grab your attention.
 In contrast, a less vivid red will create a more restful atmosphere, as the effect of the colour strengthens over a larger area.
-More muted tones, such as Farrow & Ball’s Red Earth, create warm rooms that are less challenging but still give a rich background, immediately evoking classical antiquity.
+More muted tones, such as Farrow & Ball’s Book Room Red, create warm rooms that are less challenging but still give a rich background, immediately evoking classical antiquity.

 While red is sensual, pink has a gentler feel and its effect is more soothing.
 Although it is often viewed exclusively as a colour for girls, the great 20th-century colourist John Fowler used pinks like Setting Plaster or Pink Ground extensively, creating spaces that were soft but still full of impact.

 Yellow has been enduringly popular since the 18th century, but it was only in the 20th century, when the influential interior designer Nancy Lancaster used the colour extensively, that it really entered the mainstream.
-It is still a mainstay of decoration in everywhere from rustic farmhouses to contemporary apartments, never failing to create a hopeful and optimistic atmosphere in a room.
+It is still a mainstay of decoration in everywhere from farmhouse kitchens to contemporary living rooms, never failing to create a lively atmosphere in a room.

-For a more upbeat room, you need to opt for a more vital green, like Cooking Apple.
+For a more upbeat room, you need to opt for a more vital green, like Arsenic.
 These colours often feature in kitchens because their refreshing, outdoorsy feel gives a room breathing space and creates a happy atmosphere.

 The most relaxed and easy-to-use blues are those that lean towards grey.
 These shades work together seamlessly in any combination.
 The darker, more sophisticated blues, which create a really dramatic, glamorous feel, have increased in popularity as an alternative to charcoal grey.